Why the Hell Are You Here, Teacher!?: Manga

-Why the Hell are You Here, Teacher!? is written and illustrated by Soborou.
-The series was initially published in Kodansha's Weekly Young Magazine as a series of one-shots under the title Golden Times.
-It began serialization in the same magazine on April 24, 2017.

-Kodansha has compiled its chapters into individual volumes.
-The first volume was published on January 6, 2017.
-As of November 6, 2020, eleven volumes have been released.
-In August 2020, it was announced that the manga would be entering on hiatus due to the author Soborou's illness starting to worsen.
+Manga author Soborou first published a series of one-shots titled Golden Times (ゴールデンタイムズ, Gōruden Taimuzu) in Kodansha's seinen manga magazine Weekly Young Magazine from October 10, 2015, to July 11, 2016; the title was later changed to Why the Hell Are You Here, Teacher!?, and six installments were published in the same magazine from October 17 to November 21, 2016.
+The serialization started in the same magazine on April 24, 2017.
+In August 2020, it was announced that the manga would go on hiatus due to the author's illness starting to worsen; the series resumed after a four-year hiatus on August 19, 2024, and finished on October 21 of the same year.
+Kodansha collected its chapters in 12 tankōbon volumes, released from January 6, 2017, to January 6, 2025.

-In June 2020, it was announced that BookWalker Global partnered with Kodansha USA to release Why the Hell are You Here, Teacher!? in English language, and the first three volumes were released digitally on July 14, 2020.
+In June 2020, it was announced that BookWalker Global partnered with Kodansha USA to publish the series in English, with the first three volumes released digitally on July 14, 2020.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in the 44th issue of Weekly Young Magazine on October 1, 2018.
 The series was directed by Toshikatsu Tokoro and animated by Tear Studio.
 Character designs for the series were done by Kazuhiko Tamura.
 Yūki Takabayashi and Yuri Fujimaru handled the series composition, while Hiraku Kaneko served as chief director and Gin composed the music.
 The series aired from April 8 to June 24, 2019 on Tokyo MX, BS11, and AT-X. Sumire Uesaka performed the series' opening theme song "Bon Kyu— Bon wa Kare no Mono" (ボン♡キュッ♡ボンは彼のモノ♡).
 The series' ending theme is "Ringo-iro Memories" (りんご色メモリーズ), with Uesaka, Yūko Gotō, Shizuka Ishigami, and Nozomi Yamamoto each performing a version as their respective characters.

 Sentai Filmworks licensed the series for worldwide regions, excluding Asia.
 The series ran for 12 episodes.
 An unaired episode was included in the anime's Blu-ray box, which was released on December 11, 2019.
 On July 6, 2019, Sentai announced that they were producing a dub for the series.